Things to find out before you pack your backpack

 You will need skis with skins or snowshoes (jump to the end of this post, titled “Ski Types”, for more information).
 Your skis should be freshly waxed before you set out – if you are renting skis, this will be part of the service; if not, your local backcountry shop will be able to wax your skis for you.
 Take liquid wax (for instance, Holmenkol Natural Skiwax Fluid) to refresh the waxed base of your skis on a multi-day trip, and to prevent snow sticking to the scales of your skis (if using Nordic gear).

 Ski skins should be treated with a waterproofing product (such as Nikwax Ski Skin Proof) to prevent snow from sticking to them if temperatures warm up.
 Ski/snowshoe bindings should be inspected and sprayed with silicone spray to ensure all parts are moving smoothly.
-Nordic ski/snowshoe boots should be waterproofed (Nikwax makes proofing products for leather and synthetic boots)
+Nordic ski/snowshoe boots should be waterproofed (Grangers Footwear Repel is great for the ‘soft shell’-fabrics found in many Nordic ski boots).

 You will need touring poles (which extend out longer than trekking poles).
 Adding a spare pole ‘basket’ to your toolkit is a good idea – someone in the group always seems to lose one at some point.
 That kit should include a tool which can tighten the screws which hold your bindings to your skis.